SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-c8y.md

 layout: redirect
 ---

-The very first step to enable thin-edge.io is to connect your device to the cloud.
+To enable thin-edge.io you first must connect your device to the cloud.
 This is a 10 minutes operation to be done only once.
 It establishes a permanent connection from your device to the cloud endpoint.
 This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.
 Sending data to the cloud will then be as simple as sending data locally.

 The focus here is on connecting to [{{< product-c8y-iot >}}](/concepts/introduction/).
 See [Connect your device to Azure IoT](#connect-azure), if you want to connect Azure IoT instead.

-Before you to connect your device to {{< product-c8y-iot >}}, you need the URL of the endpoint to connect to (e.g. eu-latest.{{< domain-c8y >}}).
-Your credentials to connect to {{< product-c8y-iot >}}, which are your tenant identifier (e.g. `t00000007`), a user name and password.
+Before you connect your device to {{< product-c8y-iot >}}, you need the URL of the endpoint to connect to (e.g. eu-latest.{{< domain-c8y >}}) and your credentials to connect to {{< product-c8y-iot >}}, which are your tenant identifier (e.g. `t00000007`), a user name and password.
 None of these credentials will be stored on the device.
 These are only required once, to register the device.

-If not done yet, [install thin-edge.io on your device](/thin-edge/thin-edge-howto-guides/#installation).
+If not done yet, [install thin-edge.io](/thin-edge/thin-edge-howto-guides/#installation) on your device.

 You can now use the [tedge command](/thin-edge/thin-edge-developer-tools/#tedge-command) to:
 * [create a certificate for you device](#create-the-certificate),